bdurrett/BART-watcher-ESP8266/README.md

 ## Overview
-I frequently commute on BART and wanted a convenient way to tell when I should start walking to the train station, ideally something that is always accesible.
+I frequently commute on BART and wanted a convenient way to tell when I should start walking to the train station, ideally something that is always accessible.
 Using a ESP8266 board and a ~1 inch screen, I was able to see departing trains that meet my schedule.

 The top line shows the date / time the station information was collected, and the departing